Retirement Congratulations Letter Examples

 - Include your contact info: This will make it easy to stay in touch.

 - Let your relationship dictate the format: If you're writing on behalf of the company, a business letter format makes sense.
 But if you're a close colleague, a handwritten card or letter may make more sense.
-And for co-workers that you are not very close with, a short email expressing congratulations and your well wishes may make the most sense.
+And for co-workers that you are not very close with, a short email expressing congratulations and your good wishes may make the most sense.

 Here are two sample congratulations notes you can use for inspiration.
 The first is appropriate for someone you are close to, and the second is a more formal email note, acknowledging the hard work and efforts of a colleague.
 Make adjustments to fit your particular situation and relationship.

 Informal Retirement Congratulations Letter Example

 Congratulations on your retirement!
 You have been a dedicated and appreciated employee of the Media Rich Public Relations Company for 25 years and your collegial good spirit will certainly be missed.
 That said, as a colleague who has become a friend, I'm happy you'll now have more time to spend with your family.

 Enjoy your retirement and I can't wait to hear what's next for you!